Summary: As the UK’s historic free trade agreement with Japan is announced, Doddle’s new partnership with Yamato, will transform the ecommerce market

-Doddle’s exciting new partnership with Japan’s largest carrier, Yamato, promises to transform the ecommerce market.
+Doddle has just signed a new partnership with Yamato, Japan’s biggest delivery service company.
+This partnership Yamato, promises to transform the ecommerce market.
 Already, Yamato has a 42% share of Japan’s colossal parcel market.
 The deal will provide online shoppers in Japan with more choices and forms part of our shared commitment to sustainable delivery.

 I see three wider lessons of this partnership.
 First, it is a reminder of the power of business and trade to generate wealth and economic growth.
 This is particularly important at a time when the world economy has been battered and bruised by Covid-19.
 A number of governments are turning inwards and clinging to protectionism.
 This is the wrong response.
 If ever we need a commitment to international trade it is now.